 My name is Kelli Ann Wilson (née Copeland) and this is my blog.
-I live in Walpole, NH with my husband, Damian; our two children, Lillia and Zane; and our chubby cat, Oliver.
+I live in Walpole, New Hampshire (USA) with my husband, Damian, our two children, Lillia and Zane, and our chubby cat, Oliver.
 I am a Catholic convert.
 I have a degree in European History and work as a writer.
-In my free time I enjoy reading, gardening, taking pictures, walking in the woods, and cultivating a faith-filled home (you can read more about that at my website Around the Year — a journey through the seasons & the Christian year).
+In my free time I enjoy reading, gardening, taking pictures, walking in the woods, and cultivating a faith-filled home (you can read more about that at my website Around the Year — a journey through the seasons of nature & the Christian year).

 About the Blog